Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Point of View: First Person, Multiple

-Publication Date: October 2014 – ongoing
+Publication Date: October 2014 – unknown

 Source & Format: Provided by author–eBook